Introduction to Voidness (Emptiness)

 When we deconstruct here, we are still left with the wish to help others – love, the wish for them to be happy, and compassion, the wish for them to be free from their suffering.
-We are still left with that, but a realistic attitude of it.
-It’s like, excuse me if you are a vegetarian, but if I can use the example, it’s like a piece of meat.
-You want to cut off the fat that is around it, and get rid of that, and be just left with the nutritious part.
+We are still left with them, but with a realistic attitude of them.
+It’s like, excuse me if you are a vegetarian, but if I can use this example, it’s like a piece of meat.
+You want to cut off the fat around it, get rid of that, and be left with just the nutritious part.

-You know what I’m talking about?
+Do you know what I’m talking about?
 Like you have compassion for somebody, but then, if you get carried away, this is all the fat around it.
 Like, your child is hurt and you just, “Aaah!” and you scream, and you cry, and you yell, and you carry on, and you don’t do anything to help the child.
-This is just, “Poor me, I can’t deal with this,” and so on.
-Get rid of all of that garbage, and, “Ah, my child is hurt,” and then just take care of them, of course compassion.
-If you don’t have the fat around it of, “Aaah, disastro!” and the screaming, and crying, and yelling.
-Feeling sentiments don’t have to be dramatic, or melodramatic, in order to be very positive.
+This is just, “Poor me, I can’t deal with this.”
+Get rid of all of that fat, all that garbage.
+See, “Ah, my child is hurt,” and then just take care of them with compassion.
+Feeling compassion doesn’t have to be dramatic or melodramatic in order to be very positive.

 It seems very difficult to distinguish between reality and exaggeration.

 That is correct; it is very difficult to differentiate between the two.
-That is why one needs to have a teacher.
-That helps.
-Just reading in a book might not be so clear.
-You need someone to answer your questions, to point things out.
-But, even if we have a teacher that works with us personally, which is rare, but if you have one, your mind has to be open.
-If you are not open, then Buddha himself could be there trying to teach you and it won’t help.
-To become open, we have to do – what is called in Buddhism – purification, building up positive force.
+That is why we need to have a teacher.
+Just from reading in a book it might not be so clear.
+We need someone to answer our questions, to point things out.
+However, even if we have a teacher that works with us personally – which is rare – but if we have one, our mind has to be open.
+If we are not open, then Buddha himself could be there trying to teach us and it won’t help.
+To become open, we have to do – what is called in Buddhism – “purification and building up positive force.”
 There are a lot of practices that we can do to help us to open up and overcome mental and emotional blocks.
-Then teachers can help you.
+Then, teachers can help us.

-I can give you some examples from my own experience.
-Geshe Wangyal, this great Kalmyk Mongol teacher, he was tremendous.
-Mongols are quite different from Tibetans, but, in any case, a little bit more like what you imagine a Zen master, a classic Zen master.
+I can give you an example from my own experience: Geshe Wangyal, a great Kalmyk Mongol teacher.
+He died long ago, but he was tremendous.
+Mongols are quite different from Tibetans, but, in any case, a little bit more like what we imagine a classic Zen master.

-Geshe Wangyal always had people build things, and he supervised very much.
-So he had one student, one friend of mine, who was helping to build a house for the students and Geshe-la to live in, and was on the roof, and building it.
-And Geshe Wangyal climbed up on the roof, and he went over to this friend, his student, and started yelling at him, “You are doing it completely incorrectly.
+Geshe Wangyal always had people build things for him, which he supervised very closely.
+He had one student, a friend of mine, who was helping to build a house for the students and Geshe-la to live in, and one day he was on the roof building it.
+Geshe Wangyal climbed up on the roof, went over to this friend, his student, and started yelling at him, “You are doing it completely incorrectly.
 You’re ruining the whole thing, get out of here!”
-So my friend said [whimpering], “What do you mean, I’m doing it incorrectly?
-I am doing it exactly in the way that you told me to do.”
-And then Geshe-la said, “You see, that is the me, the ‘false me.’
-That is your projection you have to get rid of.”
+My friend snapped back, “What do you mean, I’m doing it incorrectly?
+I am doing it exactly the way you told me to do it.”
+And then Geshe-la said, “You see, that’s the ‘me,’ the ‘false me.’
+That is the projection you have to get rid of.”

-Another example, because Geshe Wangyal was the master at this, he died long ago.
-He was an old man and a few of us sitting in his living room, and this woman came in, and she was very upset, and she wanted to speak to Geshe-la privately about her personal problem.
-And Geshe-la said, “It’s OK, we are all friends here, you can just speak freely.”
-So, she told her story, and it was very, very emotionally difficult for her to tell her story, and when she finished Geshe-la put his hand by his ear and said, “What did you say?
+Geshe Wangyal was the master at this.
+He was an old man when I knew him.
+One day a few of us were sitting in his living room, and this woman came in.
+She was very upset and wanted to speak to Geshe-la privately about some personal problem.
+Geshe-la said, “It’s OK, we are all friends here.
+You can just speak freely.”
+So, she told her story, and it was very, very emotionally difficult for her to get through it.
+When she finished, Geshe-la put his hand by his ear and said, “What did you say?
 I didn’t hear you.
 Say it again, louder.
 Hard of hearing.”
-So then she had to repeat it and shout it word by word into Geshe-la’s ear.
-Sometimes he would make her repeat words two, three, four times, and by the time that she had finished, she herself realized, without Geshe-la having to say anything, that she was making too big a thing out of this, and was exaggerating, and getting too upset; and she was able to calm down.
+Then, she had to repeat it and shout it word by word into Geshe-la’s ear.
+Sometimes he would make her repeat words two, three, four times, and by the time that she had finished, she herself realized, without Geshe-la having to say anything, that she was making too big a thing out of this and was exaggerating and getting too upset.
+She was then able to calm down.

-But, you have to be a really great master to be able to do that, to know who you can do that with and who you can’t do that with.
-For some people it would be helpful, some people would get very upset.
-That’s why somebody needs to be open and ready, and then, with the guidance of a skillful teacher, they realize themselves what their exaggeration or projection is.
+However, you have to be a really great master to be able to do that, to know who you can do that with and who you can’t.
+For some people, it would be helpful; however, some people would get very upset.
+That’s why somebody needs to be open and ready, and then, with the guidance of a skillful teacher, they realize themselves what their exaggerations or projections are.
 It is very difficult to really know, as a teacher, who is ready for a method and who isn’t.
-That’s why one really needs to get rid of projections.
-But it is very difficult to differentiate between our projection and reality, because the projection feels so real, and not only that it feels so real, but we react very emotionally to it.
+That’s why one really needs to get rid of projections, especially about people we are trying to help.
+However, it is very difficult to differentiate between our projections and reality because the projections feel so real, and not only that they feel so real, we react very emotionally to them.

 If I were to think that everything is a projection, that might be dangerous.
 I could become careless, taking possible dangers for projections.

 That is why I used the example of the scorpion.
-You stop projecting that it’s a monster, but the thing is dangerous and so you are very careful.
-So, as I said, and I think this is very important to repeat over and over again, voidness doesn’t negate or do away with everything.
+We stop projecting that it’s a monster, but the thing is dangerous and so we are very careful.
+As I said – and I think this is very important to repeat over and over again – voidness doesn’t negate or do away with everything.
 What we are getting rid of is the projection of what’s unreal, what’s impossible.

 Realizing all the trouble associated with projections, particularly in relationships, I can try to reduce them on my side, but the projections of other people are still there.
 Somebody might say, “You are the worst person I know,” but even if I don’t project “poor me,” and realize “This is their projection,” how to deal with that?

-I think that it was Buddha who said that, “If someone wants to give you a present, and you don’t accept it, who has the present?”
-The person who is offering it still has it in their hand; you haven’t accepted it.
-So, if somebody projects something on you, then, at least from your own side … it’s very difficult to get them to stop projecting… but at least from your own side, don’t accept it and don’t react that way.
+I think that it was Buddha who said, “If someone wants to give you a present, and you don’t accept it, who has the present?”
+The person who is offering it still has it in their hand.
+We haven’t accepted it; it’s still theirs.
+If somebody projects something onto us, it’s very difficult to get them to stop projecting; but, at least from our own side, we don’t accept it and don’t react that way.

-Not accepting it, that means emotionally not getting upset about this.
-They say something and there are many ways of dealing with it.
-If you are very calm about it, then you examine, “Is there a basis for this?
+If, on the basis of being very upset, we deny not loving them, we get angry with the other person, we feel insecure, or whatever.
+That is we want to get rid of.
+What we want is to respond without getting upset.
+There are many ways of dealing with this accusation that we don’t love them.
+If we are very calm about it, then we examine, “Is there a basis for this?
 Am I ignoring the other person, or what is it?”
-And if you think the person is rational, you can discuss it with them, see maybe there is some part of it that is true, maybe some part that’s not true.
+And if we think the person is rational, we can discuss it with them, see maybe there is some part of it that is true, maybe some part that’s not true.

-It is very important – this just as an aside that’s very helpful in this type of situation, whether they are projecting on us or we are projecting on them – is to think of money, currencies.
-They want us to pay them in a certain currency, let’s say euros, and, “I’m sorry, I don’t have euros; but I can pay you in dollars.”
-So it’s a matter of each person realizing that they can show love in a different way, “Maybe I can’t show you in the way that you like, I can’t give you the money in euros, that’s what you want, but I can give it to you in dollars, this is the way that I show my love and affection.”
-You point out, “Well I do love you, I’ve been doing this and this and that, and that’s how I show love.”
-Or the other way around, if the other person is not giving you, you want it in dollars, and they’re giving it in euros, and you need to recognize that they are paying in a different currency.
+Just as an aside, something very helpful in this type of situation, whether they are projecting onto us or we are projecting onto them, is to think in terms of the analogy of different currencies of money.
+For instance, they want us to pay them in a certain currency, let’s say euros, and we say, “I’m sorry, I don’t have euros, but I can pay you in dollars.”
+Like each person can pay someone in a different currency, each person shows love and affection in a different way, “Maybe I can’t show you in the way that you like.
+I can’t give you the money in euros, although that’s what you want, but I can give it to you in dollars.
+Like that, this is the way that I show my love and affection.”
+We point out, “Well I do love you.
+I’ve been doing this and this and that, and that’s how I show love.”
+Or the other way around, if we want payment in dollars, but our partner is giving it in euros, we need to recognize that they are paying in a different currency.
 That’s very helpful.
-Or rupees, or in lira, which are no longer a valid currency, but this is what they have.
+They only have rupees or lira, which is no longer a valid currency, but this is all that they have.

 If, through the understanding of voidness, the “I” collapses, then who understands voidness?